Time to hit the stage!

 “The annual show” has been a staple of the barbershop culture for decades, serving as both a musical/artistic focus, and also a financial engine for the chapter through ticket sales and program advertising.
 A typical chapter show is a fully-staged production in a quality performance hall, and might include 7-12 songs by the chorus, chapter quartets, and often headliner quartets of distinction.

 That model has evolved in recent years, with many chapters now scheduling multiple major stage performances each year; holiday and seasonal shows are particularly popular, as are more intimate casual-seating cabaret shows.

 In either case, the financial success rests with the chapter, which hires the facility and performers, sells the tickets, etc.

-In contrast, there are ample opportunities to take your act on the road and get paid to sing — in shopping malls, corporate events, and as guests on other barbershop shows.
+In contrast, there are ample opportunities to take your act on the road and get paid to sing -- in shopping malls, corporate events, and as guests on other barbershop shows.
 Quartets are often more successful getting these gigs because they have fewer staging requirements, needing just a good sound system and a ready audience.
-Singing Valentines, too, are huge part of the community singing life, and can be even more profitable than a produced show.
+Singing Valentines, too, are a huge part of the community singing life, and can be even more profitable than a produced show.

 Good will and service

 Barbershoppers provide hundreds of hours of community service by singing at organizations such as hospitals, nursing homes, and retirement communities.
 We enrich the lives of countless people through the joy of making music together.
 Fees are optional, memories are guaranteed.

 Attending a barbershop convention